Applications 2023

 Grade 12 Certificate

-Students currently writing their final exams / awaiting final results should apply with their latest results.
+Students currently writing their final exams / awaiting their results should apply with their latest academic results.

-Once they receive their final results, they will be able to update and complete their application process.
+Once they receive their results, they will be able to update and complete their application process.

 Can I apply if I am from another province?